IGitRev95/FuncReact_ASS1/Coding Note.md

 - ActorThreadPool have a common wait object which it purpose is that all the waiting threads should be waiting on the same object and could be awakened when a new task is submitted.

 # TODO - Remainders:
-- Action final modifying
+- Action final modifying - using self promise.subscribe to check all is resolved and reinserting to actor q if needed
-- compilation
 - part 2